Geological hazard: Evaluation and mitigation

+Earth observation of geohazards

+In recent decades, Earth Observation (EO) has become a key tool in geohazards management, including preparedness, response, recovery, and mitigation.
+By leveraging remote sensing technologies, often supported by ground surveys, EO provides critical information to researchers, decision-makers, and planners.
+It has revolutionized our ability to map and monitor geohazards with precision and timeliness.

 In paleohistory

 Eleven distinct flood basalt episodes occurred in the past 250 million years, resulting in large volcanic provinces, creating lava plateaus and mountain ranges on Earth.
 Large igneous provinces have been connected to five mass extinction events.
 The timing of six out of eleven known provinces coincide with periods of global warming and marine anoxia/dysoxia.
 Thus, suggesting that volcanic CO2 emissions can force an important effect on the climate system.